-Symptomatic management of hayfever involves the use of antihistamine drugs alone or in combination with steroid nasal sprays and eye drops such as sodium cromoglicate eye drops.
-In this post, I will describe the use of sodium cromoglicate for the management of hayfever symptoms such as itchy and watery eyes.
-I will discuss:
+Symptomatic management of hayfever involves using antihistamine drugs alone or in combination with steroid nasal sprays and eye drops such as sodium cromoglicate eye drops.
+In this post, I will describe the use of Sodium Cromoglicate to manage hayfever symptoms such as itchy and watery eyes.

 Histamine is mainly stored in mast cells.
-During allergic reactions, histamine levels increase, causing the main symptoms of hayfever, such as itchiness (pruritus), sneezing (White, 1990).
-It is the histamine which contributes to symptoms of ocular (eye) allergic symptoms like redness and watering of the eyes.
+During allergic reactions, histamine levels increase, causing the main symptoms of hayfever, such as itchiness (pruritus) sneezing (White, 1990).
+The histamine contributes to symptoms of ocular (eye) allergic symptoms like redness and watering of the eyes.

-The main indications for the use of eye drops containing sodium cromoglicate are the relief and treatment of seasonal and perennial (chronic) allergic conjunctivitis.
+The main indications for using eye drops containing Sodium Cromoglicate are the relief and treatment of seasonal and perennial (chronic) allergic conjunctivitis.
 Sodium cromoglicate help with:

 - Soothing of the itchy eyes